 We’ll also ensure that any treatment method and discharge meets environmental regulations.

 We’re working with some of the best environmental scientists and engineers to inform us how best to achieve these targets.
-These targets include eco-system impact, water quality and organisms that live in water or land.
+These targets include eco-system impact, water quality, and organisms that live in water or on land.

 When Nature Calls began in 2017 the legislation and policy framework was different from what we are facing now.
 Major decisions have been made at government level that have the potential to impact significantly on the delivery of Nature Calls.
 Currently we are working ahead of these major changes being implemented, however we are required to consider them as we progress to lodging the Resource Consent and Assessment of Environmental Effects.

 The following paragraphs outline the relevant legislative changes and the impact they will have on this project.